gboeing/ppd534/syllabus/readme.md

 Group assignments leverage your diversity of skills and life experiences.
 We expect each of you to contribute to your group assignments in whatever way you can create proportional value: some will be better at code, others at writing, etc. We don't intend to hold your hand: coordination and delegation are challenging but these are necessary professional skills.
 Organize, collaborate, and communicate proactively with one another.
 There will be a formal group peer review at the end of the semester to help us assign participation grades.

+Review the student handbook for expectations on academic integrity.
+In your reading responses (and all other homework), make sure you do not copy/paste any words, images, code, or other content written by another author (including the author of the piece to which you are responding) without quote marks and citation.
+If you use someone else's words, you must always use *quote* marks and *cite* them.
+If you refer to their ideas, you must *cite* them to make it clear whose ideas you're referring to.
+In a reading response, citing the reading's author inline is sufficient for us to understand the citation, as in the example above.
+In other contexts, use a formal reference to make your citation clear.